Helen Roberts: Later years

 At the end of July 1948, Roberts and her husband, seeing some of their roles being given to new talent, left the D'Oyly Carte Opera Company.
 After a year playing in other theatre in Britain (he returned for part of that time to D'Oyly Carte).
 Roberts and Walker also gave two-person concert tours of Gilbert and Sullivan throughout North America in the early 1950s, where they lived for several years.

 They then joined J. C. Williamson Limited to tour Australia and New Zealand.
 U.S. President Eisenhower asked the Walkers to give their concert programme at his pre-inauguration party at the White House following his re-election in 1956, but they were unable to travel from Australia to attend.
 The Williamson company played Gilbert and Sullivan for extended tours every few years into the 1960s, and Roberts reprised her D'Oyly Carte roles in these, adding the new roles of Plaintiff in Trial by Jury and Rose Maybud in Ruddigore.
 Roberts and Walker also performed in musical comedies in Australia under other management, including touring for more than four years in the original Australian production of My Fair Lady, beginning in 1959, in which she played Mrs. Eynsford-Hill (the mother of Eliza's suitor Freddy), and he played Eliza's father, Alfred P. Doolittle.
 She would later return to the role.
 She continued to sing into her 70s, giving concerts to benefit charities.
 She enjoyed painting and photography as hobbies.

 Last years

 After her husband's death in 1989, Roberts returned to England and lived first at Blandford Forum (where she continued to do charity work) and, in her last years, at Gillingham, Dorset, in a retirement home where her two sisters lived.
 She died at The Malthouse, Gillingham, in December 2010, aged 98.
-Her remains were cremated at Salisbury Crematorium.